Why careful valuation matters in this situation

 - Consistency of data basis, logic, and result

-- Practical robustness of conclusions
+- Practical robustness of the conclusions

-Documents usually needed
+Which documents are usually needed

 - Clear description of context, objective, and intended use

-- Property- and use-specific base information
+- Property- and use-related basic information

-- Existing appraisals, calculations, or statements
+- Existing appraisals, calculations, or opinions

-- Timing, parties involved, and decision-process constraints
+- Timing, parties involved, and decision-process framework

 All inquiries and documents are handled confidentially.

-This page is for orientation only.
+The contents of this page are for orientation only.
 A robust assessment is always case-specific.

 Next step